kellyegoodman/golang-jwt-project/README.md

 # golang-jwt-project
 Simple go server that performs user authentication using JWT, gin-gonic :cocktail:, and MongoDB :leaves:.
-Monolithic app :moyai: Serves as the backend for signup/login functionality.
+Monolithic app :moyai:.
+Serves as the backend for signup/login functionality.

 ## Prerequisites
 1. Go installed